Armed hold-up of an east mountain Tim Horton | The Bay Observer

 Armed hold-up of an east mountain Tim Horton

-Hamilton Police continue to investigate a armed holdup at the Tim Hortons at Mohawk Road and Upper Gage Avenue that occurred early this morning on Hamilton’s east mountain.
+Its not much to go on but Hamilton Police have released images of the man who committed an armed holdup at the Tim Hortons at Mohawk Road and Upper Gage Avenue that occurred overnight yesterday on Hamilton’s east mountain.
 Anyone with any information about the robbery, are asked to contact police.

 On Friday, December 31, 2021, shortly before 3:45 a.m., Hamilton Police responded to a robbery at the Tim Hortons located at 675 Mohawk Road East, Hamilton.